 Located just outside of Killarney, Co.
-Kerry (within an hour and a half’s reach of Ireland’s second biggest city, Cork and about four hours from the capital Dublin is Carrauntoohil, the tallest of the Macgillycuddy’s range and Ireland’s highest peak.
+Kerry, within an hour and a half’s reach of Ireland’s second biggest city, Cork and about four hours from the capital Dublin is Carrauntoohil, the tallest of the Macgillycuddy’s range and Ireland’s highest peak.
 “Corrán Tuathail” in Irish, meaning “Tuathail’s Sickle” stands at a height of 3,406 feet (1,038metres), it’s not a huge mountain by any standards but certainly, deserves respect and care for anyone attempting to reach the top.